 During Baylor’s 2014 Big 12 championship season, Gush mentored All-Big 12 honoree and St. Louis Rams draftee Bryce Hager and freshman All-American (and Cotton Bowl Defensive MVP) Taylor Young.

-Gush coached All-Big 12 linebackers Eddie Lackey (first-team) and Bryce Hager (second team) during Baylor's 2013 Big 12 championship season.
+Gush coached All-Big 12 linebackers Eddie Lackey (first team) and Hager (second team) during Baylor’s 2013 Big 12 championship season.

 In 2012 Gush mentored three All-Big 12 honorees, first-teamers Hager (who led the league in tackles with 9.5 per game) and Lackey, as well as honorable mention nickel-back and eventual NFL draftee (Cowboys) Ahmad Dixon.

 Gush’s 2011 pupils included two honorable mention All-Big 12 selections in senior Elliot Coffey (defensive MVP in the Valero Alamo Bowl win and Denver Broncos signee) and sophomore Dixon.